boniface/quick.io/docs/overview/writing-applications.rst

 Registering Events
 ==================

-Since the server is built entirely around events, it might be useful to know to register them.
+Since the server is built entirely around events, it might be useful to know to know how to register them.
 The call is incredibly simple:

 .. code-block:: c